GardenGroupUO/NISP/Documentation/source/How_To_Run_NISP.rst

 .. include:: results/Au_Max_Size_2000_atoms_interpolation_scheme_results_file.txt
    :literal:

 Second, a number of ``XX_Max_Size_YYYY_Clusters_interpolated_at_size_ZZZ.txt`` are generated, where ZZZ are the size of the cluster that you wanted to obtain information about how to create.
-These are the number of atoms that are given in ``output_information['Sizes to obtain instructions to create clusters for']`` in the ``Interpolation_Script.py`` script (see :ref:`Output information for the interpolation scheme <Output_information_for_the_interpolation_scheme>`_).
+These are the number of atoms that are given in ``output_information['Sizes to obtain instructions to create clusters for']`` in the ``Interpolation_Script.py`` script (see `Output information for the interpolation scheme <Output_information_for_the_interpolation_scheme>`_).
 These text files give the information required to create all the various symmetric and unsymmetric icosahedral, decahedral, and octahedral clusters that may have compariable energies as predicted by NISP.
 An example for how to make Au nanoclusters with 742 atoms, using the RGL potetial with parameters from Baletto *et al.* (`DOI: 10.1063/1.1448484 <https://doi.org/10.1063/1.1448484>`_), is shown below:

 .. include:: results/Au_Max_Size_2000_Clusters_interpolated_at_size_742.txt
    :literal:

-`Click here to see examples of all of these plots and text files on Github <https://github.com/GardenGroupUO/NISP/tree/main/Documentation/source/results>`_.